2026

 -

-Driving Trail Class Pattern
+Pleasure Driving Class

 This “Traditional Yarn & Raffia Class” is where you deck your horse out in the traditional Dutch and Belgian way with yarn and raffia!
 If using the double-braided mane with yarn, competitors should use three skein of yarn (any color combo) and raffia.
 Tails must have a single, centered hunt-style braid with or without raffia twill.
 However, participants can also have fun embellishing their horse with a modern spin.
 You can also look to the show archives from Western European competitions to let historic presentations to inspire your presentations.